 In pre-covid times I would have handed out applesauce pouches, straws, and tortillas during the lesson.
 However, we are masked and only eat outside.
 So we got ready for snack and went outside for this next part of the lesson.
 The children were each given a pouch of applesauce with a straw and a piece of tortilla.
 As they ate, we talked about how it feels to eat with a straw and how tortillas really don’t make crumbs.
 We also thought about other foods that would and wouldn’t be good to eat-in space.
 Adding actually trying these foods make this lesson much more meaningful.

 Later in the day, we had another short circle time lesson about space.
 We revisited our question of the day by graphing whether we liked or didn’t like eating like an astronaut.
 Simple graphs like this are a great introduction to organizing data and information, and it is also an excellent way to reinforce name recognition.
 After all the names are added, I ask which has more, yes or no. Then we count to make sure, and I’ll say something like, ” 7 is more than 5.
 More people liked eating like an astronaut than did not.”
+Educational activities like this preschool lesson plan about space make being a PreK teacher so much fun!

 Moon Sand ( shaving cream & corn starch) – a wonderful sensory and pretend play idea.
+A must for every early childhood education class in my opinion!

 Rocket Pretend Play.

 Letter Matching with Colors – Match the color to get familiar with letters.
 I like to play with my students, narrating what I have found.
 “I found a blue lowercase b.”
 Using colorful letter magnets is vital.
+This can be done on a vertical surface or on magnetic trays in one of your learning centers.

 Lego Space Station Building